Employee recognition may or may not come with monetary benefits but more often than not, it comes with high visibility within the organization.

 2. Checks and balances to minimize bias, duplication, and errors to the extent possible

-3. Financial or other authorization based on the organization structure and policies
+3. Financial or other authorization based on the organization’s structure and policies

-4. Communication to the immediate group and the broader organization easily and quickly
+4. Communication with the immediate group and the broader organization easily and quickly

 5. Reporting and tracking of the key metrics